DANS-KNAW/easy-update-solr-index/README.md

 ARGUMENTS
 ---------

      -b, --dataset-batch-size  <arg>   Number of datasets to update at once, maximized by fedora to 100 when selecting datasets with a query
-      -i, --dataset-id  <arg>...
-ID of dataset to update, for example: easy-dataset:1
-      -t, --dataset-timeout  <arg>      Milliseconds to pause after processing a dataset to avoid reducing performance of the production system too much
+     -t, --dataset-timeout  <arg>      Milliseconds to pause after processing a batch of datasets to avoid reducing performance of the production system too much
      -d, --debug                       If specified: only generate document(s), do not send anything to SOLR
      -p, --fcrepo-password  <arg>      Password for fcrepo-user
-      -q, --fcrepo-query  <arg>...
-Fedora query that selects datasets, query
-                                        example: 'pid~easy-dataset:*'. see also help
-                                        for 'specific fields' on
-                                        <fcrepo-server>/objects
      -f, --fcrepo-server  <arg>        URL of Fedora Commons Repository Server to connect to
-      -u, --fcrepo-user  <arg>          User to connect to fcrepo-server --file  <arg>                 Text file with a dataset-id per line -o, --output                      If provided: output SOLR document(s) to stdout -s, --solr-update-url  <arg>      URL to POST SOLR documents to --help                        Show help message
+     -u, --fcrepo-user  <arg>          User to connect to fcrepo-server -o, --output                      If provided: output SOLR document(s) to stdout -s, --solr-update-url  <arg>      URL to POST SOLR documents to --help                        Show help message
          --version                     Show version of this program

+    trailing arguments:
+     dataset-ids (required)   One or more of: dataset id (for example 'easy-dataset:1'), a file with a dataset id per line or a fedora query that selects datasets (for example 'pid~easy-dataset:*', see also help for 'specific
+                              fields' on <fcrepo-server>/objects)